 Spend 10% More Locally

 Spending 10% of your money to local businesses will greatly help your local economy.
 Locals return 3x more money to the community than big boxes and chain stores.
-For every $100 you spend at a local retailer $68 goes back into your local community vs. only $43 from a big box store.
-We have a fun calculator that will show you the direct impact to your area if everyone spent $100 locally for Valentine’s Day (don’t forget – it’s right around the corner).
+We have a fun calculator that will show you the direct impact to your area if everyone spent $100 locally for Valentine’s Day (don't forget - it's right around the corner).
 When more money is staying in your community everyone benefits.
 Local first responders can afford new equipment, roads and intersections can be improved at a quicker pace, schools can invest in better technology and teacher pay raises, plus there’s more money going to local non-profits.
 Everyone wins!

 Visit More Farmer’s Markets